 5. Too Many Calls-to-Action

-While these may all be actions you legitimately want your visitors to take, cramming them all on the same page only serves to divide your visitors’ attention.
-Each individual page should ideally focus on a single goal.
+Although they all may be actions you want your visitors to take, cramming them all on the same page only serves to divide your visitors’ attention.
+Each page should ideally focus on a single goal.

 6. Using Unvetted 3rd Party Themes